Country

 Church Planting Missions In Mexico

 Proportionate to the challenges the country faces, the spiritual need in Mexico is urgent.
-The ABWE team in Mexico equips Mexican leaders with theological education and evangelism and discipleship tools, works in student ministries and youth outreach, helps plant churches, and much more.
+The ABWE team in Mexico equips Mexican leaders with theological education, evangelism and discipleship tools; works in student ministries and youth outreach; helps plant and work alongside local churches; evangelizes and disciples migrants; and much more.

-The team has planted two churches and aided partners in the planting of two others, and church-planting efforts are also underway in the northern part of Mexico City.
-Additionally, the Bible Training Center in Mexico City offers local believers a place to receive hands-on teaching, training and mentoring to help equip them for ministry.
+The team has planted or aided partners in the planting of multiple churches throughout the country.
+Additionally, the Good Soil Bible Training Center in Metepec offers local believers a place to receive hands-on teaching, training and mentoring to help equip them for ministry.

 Is God leading you to help multiply faithful believers through ministry in Mexico?